SmokeAlot420/diesel-dashboard/claude-hooks/README.md

 ## 📋 Available Hooks

 ### log-claude-code-actions

-**Purpose**: Logs all Bash commands executed by Claude Code for audit and review purposes.
+Logs all Bash commands executed by Claude Code to `~/.claude/bash-command-log.txt` for audit and review.

-**Trigger**: `PreToolUse` on Bash tool
-**Output**: `~/.claude/bash-command-log.txt`

-This hook captures:
-- The exact command being executed
-- Command description (if provided)
-- Timestamp of execution (via file append time)

-Perfect for:
-- Security auditing
-- Understanding Claude's actions
-- Debugging command sequences
-- Compliance requirements

 ## 🛠️ How Hooks Work